bacalhau-project/bacalhau/docs/examples/workload-onboarding/trivial-python/index.md

 ## Need Support?

-If have questions or need support or guidance, please reach out to the [Bacalhau team via Slack (#bacalhau channel)](https://filecoin.io/slack)
+For questions, give feedback or answer questions that will help other user product, please reach out in our [forum](https://github.com/filecoin-project/bacalhau/discussions)